 Since it is a multisectoral partnership process, REDD+ will require cooperation with the sectoral ministries and public services.
 The Technical Secretariat will thus be in charge of coordinating the meetings and exchanges/reflection concerning REDD+ conducted with the different ministries (MINEPDED, MINFOF, MINDCAF, MINADER, MINEPIA, MINIMDT, MINEPAT, MINAS, MINPROFF, MINEE, MINFI, MINRESI, etc.) and the public services (such as ANAFOR, INC, INS, IRAD, etc.) that will be involved in the REDD+ process.
-These exchanges will take place in thematic reflection Groups.
+These exchanges will take place in the thematic reflection Groups in charge of developing the REDD+ strategy.
+The institutional cooperation will be reinforced for the identification, the design, and the implementation of pilot projects in their respective focus areas.
 Beyond these attributions, in the future, the sectoral administrations will be mobilized for the implementation of Cameroon's future REDD+ strategy.